-When another associate degree is taken simultaneously or has been taken previously, the second associate degree may be granted upon the completion of all required work for the second degree.
-A total of 15 semester hours above the number required for the degree having the greater semester hour requirements must be completed.
+When two associate degrees are taken simultaneously or one has been taken previously, the second associate degree may be granted upon the completion of all required work for the second degree.
+However, a total of 15 semester hours above the number required for the degree having the greater semester hour requirements must be completed.